gnomehat/gnomehat/README.md

 By default, the GnomeHat server makes the `experiments_dir` you specify available to all local machines.
 If you're running GnomeHat on a server with a public IP, make sure port 8086 is not open to the world.

+## How It Works

+`gnomehat_run` assumes that your current working directory is a git repository.
+It creates a shallow clone of that git repository in a directory determined by your `~/.gnomehat` configuration file (default:
+`/home/yourname/experiments`).
+If any files have pending changes in `git status`, it copies those files as well.
+Finally, it writes a shell script, `gnomehat_start.sh` containing the command to be run, into the cloned repository.
+The configuration file for `gnomehat_run` is `~/.gnomehat`.

+`gnomehat_worker` is a daemon process that searches the experiments directory for experiments written by `gnomehat_run`.
+When an experiment is found, the worker process runs `./gnomehat_start.sh` until the command is complete.
+Each `gnomehat_worker` is bound to one GPU, and will not begin a job unless its GPU is idle.
+If available, `gnomehat_worker` will use the version of Python installed in the experiments directory (default: `/home/yourname/experiments/env`).

+`gnomehat_server` and `gnomehat_websocket` are HTTP daemons that serve the browser-based GnomeHat user interface.
+You can view and manage experiments by connecting to this UI with your browser on the `gnomehat_server` port (default: [http://localhost:8086]).
+If you are running GnomeHat on a remote machine (for example, a server or a workstation connected via VPN) then you will need enable access to the local network during setup, and then navigate to the IP address of your GnomeHat server (example: [http://192.168.1.123:8086]).
+Server configuration is stored in `/home/yourname/experiments/hostinfo.json`.

+The `gnomehat_start` command will start server and worker processes on the current machine.
+One worker process is started per GPU.